powerapi-ng/powerapi-ng.github.io/docs/reference/reports/reports.md

   }
 ```

-Below you can find an example of `HWPCReport`:
+Below you can find an example of `HWPC Report`:

 ```json
 {